lfurtkevicova/gislab-my-notes/docs/general/about.rst

 .. _gislab-unit:

 =====================
-What is GIS.lab Unit?
+What is GIS.lab unit?
 =====================

-*GIS.lab Unit* appliance is a hardware solution containing installation of GIS.lab system which is ready for immediate plug-and-play deployment and user friendly management using web administration interface.
+*GIS.lab unit* appliance is a hardware solution containing installation of GIS.lab system which is ready for immediate plug-and-play deployment and user friendly management using web administration interface.